On Eva Ekeblad’s 293rd Birthday, Google Doodle Honors The Swedish Scientist

 We can always count on Google to change up their logo for any important occasion or milestone.
-So it's no surprise that, on July 10, Google will honor Swedish scientist Eva Ekeblad on her 293rd birthday.
+So it's no surprise that today, 10th July, Google is paying homage to Swedish scientist Eva Ekeblad on her 293rd birthday.

 "Today we celebrate Eva Ekeblad’s 293rd birthday.
 The Swedish scientist brought potatoes, then a greenhouse curiosity, to the people," the company writes.
 "Eva discovered the starch was humble but mighty – potatoes could be ground into flour or distilled into spirits.
 Her discovery helped reduce famine in years to come."